openshift/installer/Documentation/dev/build.md

 ```

 This operation will produce a binary located at `bazel-bin/tests/smoke/linux_amd64_stripped/smoke`, if on a Linux machine, or `bazel-bin/tests/smoke/darwin_amd64_stripped/smoke`, if on a Mac.
-Follow the [smoke test instructions][smoke-test] to test a Tectonic cluster using this newly compiled binary.
+Follow the [smoke test instructions][smoke-test] to test a OpenShift cluster using this newly compiled binary.

 ## Cleaning